mre/endler.dev/content/2019/tinysearch/index.md

 ## Whoops!
 I shipped some Rust code to your Browser.

-The search bar you see today runs on Rust.
+The search box you see on the top left corner runs on Rust.
 Try it now if you like.
 There were quite a few blockers to get it done.

 ## Bloom filter crates